-Beto O’Rourke is a Democrat from El Paso, Texas, who narrowly failed to beat incumbent Sen. Ted Cruz in the 2018 midterm elections.
-O'Rourke became a household name thanks to his charismatic speeches, local approach to politics and authenticity on social media.
-He famously visited all 254 districts in Texas during the midterm cycle.
+Beto O’Rourke is a Democrat from El Paso, Texas, who narrowly failed to beat Sen. Ted Cruz in the 2018 midterms.
+O'Rourke became a household name as a result of his charismatic speeches, local approach to politics and authenticity on social media.
+He famously visited all 254 counties in Texas.

 - Age: 46

 - Date candidacy announced: March 14, 2019

 - % of votes in line with Trump, per FiveThirtyEight: 30.1%

 - Previous roles: 3-term representative for Texas' 16th district, served on El Paso City Council 2005–2011.

 - Health care: O'Rourke has vacillated between endorsing single-payer and Medicare for All, instead opting to put stock in Medicare for America, which aims to expand "government-run health coverage while keeping employer-sponsored insurance plans," CNN reports.

 - Climate change: He proposed an aggressive, detailed $5 trillion plan to address climate change, calling it the "greatest threat we face."
 It aims for net-zero carbon emissions by 2050.

 - Taxes: He has derided business tax cuts and opposed the GOP tax overhaul of 2017.
 O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 on every barrel of crude oil.

 - Gun control: Called for universal background checks and limits on sale of AR-15s.
 Opposes requiring states to recognize concealed carry permits granted in other states.